karmab/kcli/docs/index.rst

 Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one).

-The `kcli-plans repo <https://github.com/karmab/kcli-plans>`__ contains samples to get you started, along with plans for projects I often use (openshift, kubevirt,openstack, ovirt, …).
+The `kcli-plan-samples repo <https://github.com/karmab/kcli-plan-samples>`__ contains samples to get you started.
+You will also find under karmab user dedicated plan repos to deploy ovirt, openstack, …

 When launching a plan, the plan name is optional.
 If none is provided, a random one will be used.